-The bill amends the Local Government Code and the Occupations Code to allow legal permanent residents of the United States to be appointed or employed in positions requiring licensure by the Texas Commission on Law Enforcement.
-Specifically, it removes the previous requirement that such individuals must be honorably discharged veterans and instead introduces a new requirement for them to submit an affidavit affirming their intent to apply for U.S. citizenship within six months of eligibility.
-The amendments also clarify that the commission shall issue licenses to legal permanent residents who meet the necessary requirements and rules.
+The bill amends the Local Government Code and the Occupations Code to allow legal permanent residents of the United States to be appointed or employed in positions that require licensure by the Texas Commission on Law Enforcement.
+Specifically, it removes the previous requirement that such individuals must be honorably discharged veterans and instead requires them to hold the appropriate license and submit an affidavit affirming their intent to apply for U.S. citizenship within six months of eligibility.
+The amendments also include changes to the licensing process, ensuring that legal permanent residents can obtain licenses if they meet the necessary requirements and affirm their citizenship intent.

-Additionally, the bill modifies the hiring process for law enforcement agencies by requiring them to obtain proof of legal permanent residency and the aforementioned affidavit from applicants.
-The changes will take effect on September 1, 2025, and the Texas Commission on Law Enforcement is tasked with amending relevant rules by December 1, 2025, to ensure compliance with the new provisions.
-The bill aims to broaden the pool of candidates eligible for law enforcement positions while maintaining a pathway for citizenship.
+Additionally, the bill modifies the hiring process for law enforcement agencies, requiring them to obtain various background checks and documentation, including proof of legal permanent residency and the aforementioned affidavit regarding citizenship intent.
+The Texas Commission on Law Enforcement is tasked with updating its rules to align with these changes by December 1, 2025, and the new hiring provisions will apply only to hires made on or after that date.
+The bill is set to take effect on September 1, 2025.

 Statutes affected: Introduced: Occupations Code 1701.3095, Occupations Code 1701.451 (Occupations Code 1701)